narayanrai97/ride-share-rails/Calender.md

 end_time: “2019-09-10, 1600”
 is_recurring: true

-RecurringPattern Model
+RecurringPattern
 schedule_window_id: 3
-separation_count: 1  # The separtion_count is 1 since it occures every other month.
+separation_count: 0 # The count is set to 0 since it occures every month.
-day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+week_of_month: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 2 # The week of month is 2 because the example is occures every month.
+week_of_month: 0 # The week of month is 0 because the example is occuring every other week until the end date.
 month_of_year: 0 # The month of year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “Monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.
+type_of_repeating: "monthly" # The type of repeating is set to monthy because the schedule_window above recurs monthly.

-# Example of monthly, every 3 months, every three weeks, on Tuesday,
+# Example of monthly.
+Occures every other month, every two weeks, on Tuesday

 ScheduleWindow Model
 id: 4
 start_date: “2019-09-10"
-end_date: “2022-12-30”
+end_date: “2019-12-30”
 start_time: “2019-09-10, 1400"
 end_time: “2019-09-10, 1600”
 is_recurring: true

 RecurringPattern Model
 schedule_window_id: 4
-separation_count: 3  # The separtion_count is 3 since it occures every three months.
+separation_count: 1  # The separtion_count is 1 since it occures every other month.
 day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 3 # The week of month is 3 because the example is occures every third week.
+week_of_month: 2 # The week of month is 2 because the example is occures every month.
 month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “Monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.
+type_of_repeating: “monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.

-# Example of yearly, week two on Tuesday of January, every year
+# Example of monthly.
+Occures every 3 months, every third week, on Tuesday,

 ScheduleWindow Model
 id: 5